 Low-risk devices must meet the technical mandated technical Australian standards.
-However unlike medium and high risk devices the evidence required to demonstrate compliance by the manufacturer is at the supplier’s discretion.
+However, unlike medium and high-risk devices the evidence required to demonstrate compliance by the manufacturer is at the supplier’s discretion.
 This implies that EMC testing may not be required for these types of devices.
-This is provided that you can still demonstrate compliance to the technical standards.
-A declaration of compliance and labeling is also not required (please refer to our FAQ section for further details).
+This is provided that you can still demonstrate compliance with the technical standards.
+A declaration of compliance and labelling is also not required (please refer to our FAQ section for further details).

 Cautionary note (as per FCC rules):